From logarithms to cents

 9.022367813028454 - 8.022367813028454 = 1

 The difference between the base 2 logarithms of the frequencies of the notes of an octave is 1 (if it were two octaves, the result would be 2).
-Ellis suggests multiplying this number by 1200 to get the cents.
+Ellis proposes multiplying this number by 1200 to get the cents.
 Why 1200?
 Because the octave is divided into 12 tones and 1200 assigns 100 cents to each semitone.

 We need to multiply by 1200 in our formula: